mezzario/color-math/README.md

 # color-math
-[ColorMath](http://colormath.net/) is an expression parser and evaluator to work with color representations.
-It supports expressions to define colors using different color models, mixing, blending, specific color channel manipulation, scaling, bezier interpolation and more.
-To achieve this, special [Bison](https://www.wikiwand.com/en/GNU_bison)-like grammar was created.
+[ColorMath](http://colormath.net/) is an expression parser and evaluator dealing with color representations.
+Using special grammar it supports various color models, mixing, blending, channels manipulation, scaling, bezier interpolation and more.
+It also supports transpiling most of the expressions to [less.js](https://github.com/less/less.js).

 ## Install